 often called HT (high tension) voltage.
 Note that when you measure between

-ground and either of V3's AC input wires you'll see
+ground and either of the rectifier's AC input wires you'll see

 325 AC volts, but if you measure between the two AC input wires you'll see 650 AC